 How to make dressing easier for people with dementia

-An easy way to help a person with dementia stay independent when dressing is to add signs to wardrobes and drawers.
-Use a combination of words and pictures to make the labels clear and easy to understand.
+Use a combination of words and pictures to make the signs clear and easy to understand.

 2. Lay it out